lokal-ninja/australia/content/cities/sandringham/beauty-by-the-bay.md

 ---
-title: "Beauty By The Bay"
+title: "Beauty by the Bay"
 url: /sandringham/beauty-by-the-bay/
-shop: hairdresser
+shop: beauty
 ---